 Contributing SABR Writer - Bryce Stucki

 About the Editor

 William Yoder - Born and raised in the Washington D.C. area I always felt slighted not having a team to call my own.
-At the early age of 11 I accompanied my parents to Virginian's for Baseball meetings to try and get a team brought to my beloved Northern Virginia.
-I like to think that being a cute faced kid I at least helped the grassroots organization succeed in the ultimate cause, to get a Major League Baseball team to the area.
+At the early age of 11 I accompanied my parents to Virginian's for Baseball meetings to try help lobby to get a team Northern Virginia.
+I like to think that being a cute faced kid, I at least helped the grassroots organization succeed in the ultimate cause, to get a Major League Baseball team to the area.
 In 2005 we were all rewarded with the Washington Nationals.

 After high school graduation, I left D.C. to attend Ohio Weselyan Univeristy to study sports journalism.
 It was a rewarding four years.
-During my summers I would grab freinds and drive 10 minutes to friendly RFK to watch the Nats with discounted four-dollar student tickets.
+During my summers I would grab freinds and drive 10 minutes to friendly RFK to watch the Nats, back in the day of discounted $4 college tickets.